Clark Kent (Smallville): Storyline progression

 Early in the series, Clark was still learning how to handle his life, by learning to control his powers and find the best solution for everyone.
 His main priority was to fit in with his friends at school and be an average guy.
-Initially, Clark's biggest problem was the fact that he could not share his secret with anyone he cared about.
-According to Welling, "He is burdened with a lot of responsibility.
+Initially, Clark's biggest problem was that he could not share his secret with anyone he cared about.
+According to Welling: "He is burdened with a lot of responsibility.
 He hasn't been able to choose whether or not he has these abilities.
 All this responsibility has just been thrust on him, and he has to deal with it.
-There have got to be times when he goes home and thinks to himself, ‘Why me?'
+There have got to be times when he goes home and thinks to himself, 'Why me?'
 He wishes it could all go away and he could just be normal.
-That's part of the character dilemma which makes him interesting to play."
+That's part of the character dilemma which makes him interesting to play".
 Welling noted that the show was not about Clark always saving the day, but more about how using his powers "... alienate[s] him from others".
 Welling reasoned that by the end of season three, Clark had decided that leaving Smallville and going with Jor-El was something that would save everyone a lot of pain in the long run.
 Welling described why Clark finally gave in to Jor-El at the end of season three:"If you can't fight them, you might as well join them [...] he was choosing the lesser of two evils to go with Jor-El.
 I think a combination of those two things would probably sum it up.
 A lot of times in your life, you get to a point where you go, 'I just can't fight this anymore.
 There's nothing I can do about it, so I better get up out of bed and go to work!'
 And in a sense, that's what Clark had to do.
-Somehow he had to try to face what it was that was causing him so much pain—and everyone else so much pain—and maybe he reasoned that by causing everyone else a little bit of pain, he could save them a lot of pain in the long run."
+Somehow he had to try to face what it was that was causing him so much pain—and everyone else so much pain—and maybe he reasoned that by causing everyone else a little bit of pain, he could save them a lot of pain in the long run".